Applies to Cloud Identity Premium and other paid subscriptions in your Google Admin console.

 After you make a manual payment, your account returns to its usual billing cycle.
 You'll receive an automatic charge one month after your last automatic payment.

-If your manual payment fails and your service is active, it will continue to be active and your billing cycle will continue uninterrupted.
+- If your manual payment fails and your service is currently active, it will continue to be active until the end of the current billing cycle.

-If your service is in the 30-day grace period because of a payment failure, you’ll still be able to access your account.
+- If your service is in the 30-day grace period because of a payment failure, you’ll still be able to access your account.
 To prevent suspension, see Temporary payment failure for why your payment may have failed.

-- If your service is suspended and your manual payment fails, you won’t have access to your account.
-Follow these steps to lift a suspension.
+- If your service is suspended and your manual payment fails, you will eventually lose access to your account.
+Follow these steps to Fix payment and billing issues.

 - You can initiate a payment for an amount greater than your balance at any time.
 If you do, you prevent yourself from being charged until the extra payment amount has been used up and you've reached the end of your next billing cycle.